electron-forge/electron-forge-docs/guides/code-signing/code-signing-windows.md

 # Configure Code Signing in Forge (Windows)

 Code signing is a security technology that you use to certify that an app was created by you.
-You should sign your application so it does not trigger any operating system security checks.

-On Windows, the system assigns a trust level to your code signing certificate which if you don't have, or if your trust level is low, will cause security dialogs to appear when users start using your application.
-Trust level builds over time so it's better to start code signing as early as possible.

-While it is possible to distribute unsigned apps, it is not recommended.
-Windows will, by default, prevent either the download or the execution of unsigned applications.

-If you are building an Electron app that you intend to package and distribute, it should be code signed.
+If you are building an Electron app that you intend to package and distribute, it should be code signed so it does not trigger any operating system security checks.

 ## Signing Windows builds